 - Rescue techniques such as CPR and rescue breathing should be learned and reviewed.

 - Developing an action plan and having rescue equipment on hand are also important.

 - Everyone should be familiar with the 911 emergency phone number and a phone should be at poolside.

 Water Safety Field Trips

 For the first time, AVAC Swim School® has put together a program for schools that addresses water safety.
-We offer field trips in our indoor pool where we will have a presentation on water safety and also have a free "Open Swim" for all the students.
+We offer field trips in our Open Aire pool facility where we will have a presentation on water safety and also have a free "Open Swim" for all the students.
 We firmly believe that we can make a difference in drowning prevention and hope you feel as strongly as we do about water safety for your students.